 The fact that I haven't been there is unconscionable, but I'm just obsessed with the rugged individualism.

-This is to me is Biden's war.
+This, to me, is Biden's war.

 This happened on his watch.

-And he said, Well, it depends if it's a minor incursion or not.
+And he said, well, it depends if it's a minor incursion or not.

 And I thought that was a horrible answer.